 Activision Blizzard, Inc. is a leading global developer and publisher of interactive entertainment content and services.
-We develop and distribute content and services on video game consoles, PC, and mobile devices.
-We also operate esports leagues and events and create film and television content based on our intellectual property.
-The terms "Activision Blizzard," the "Company," "we," "us," and "our" are used to refer collectively to Activision Blizzard, Inc. and its subsidiaries
+We develop and distribute content and services on video game consoles, personal computers ("PC"s), and mobile devices.
+We also operate esports leagues and offer digital advertising within our content.
+The terms "Activision Blizzard," the "Company," "we," "us," and "our" are used to refer collectively to Activision Blizzard, Inc. and its subsidiaries.